RuanJY/RuanJY.github.io/index.md

 Autonomous Robots, 2020.

 # Projects
-### 2D lidar SLAM based on Gaussian Process, 11/2018~current.
+### 2D lidar SLAM based on Gaussian Process, 11/2018~10/2019.
 We proposed a novel 2D lidar SLAM using Gaussian Process (GP), a continuous representation with the ability to make inference with uncertainty, to model the structures in the environment.
 The method outperforms a classical method, Gmapping, in both accuracy and efficiency.

 ### 3D lidar SLAM based on Gaussian Process, 06/2019~current.
 In more complex 3D scenarios, the state estimation of GP-SLAM was redesigned and the training process of GP was accelerated with the insight of such an interpolation-based registration method.
 A two-thread framework was also designed for large-scale 3D mapping tasks.
 With higher efficiency and robustness with the sparse point cloud, our system produces a consistent map and outperforms A-LOAM and Lego-LOAM when working with light-weight lidar sensors.

-### Various MAV
+### Various MAVs
-portable fix-wing drones for detecting, transportation VTOL vehicles, aeromodelling glider, solar-powered fix-wing UAV weight less than 3 kg, success to flight without any energy storing device.
+Target on overcoming different shortcomings of MAV, various MAV were built.
+Multicoper with 5G module for inspection, portable fix-wing drones for detecting, transportation VTOL vehicles, aeromodelling glider, solar-powered fix-wing UAV without energy storing device.

 ## Awards